 Consider hiring a phone babysitter.
 I first heard of this idea from Marguerite Martin, when she went on a long vacation.
 She didn’t have a full-time assistant, so she hired another agent to take her calls and help with her clients while she was away, totally away.

 At least a few times a year, even for a short amount of time, a digital detox is needed to reset your brain and body.
-As 2020 gets underway, why not find a phone babysitter now and set aside some well-deserved R&R for the year ahead?
+Why not find a phone babysitter now and set aside some well-deserved R&R for the year ahead?

 I’ve found the best way to do this is to book a trip, rent a beach house, buy plane tickets now, so I am less likely to cave and not go because I’m “busy.”
 I mean, can you imagine a few days without your phone?